yogiduzit/nhl-api-client/docs/readme.txt

 - Log in to the application using the following credentials
     - Username: a@a.a
     - Password: P@$$w0rd

+# Testing Instructions
+ - If you run into the `The antiforgery token could not be decrypted` error, try the following steps
+    - Clear cache, cookies and do a hard reload
+    - Open application in incognito mode of the browser

 # Students
 Name - Yogesh Kumar Verma